-A member may earn service credit for unused, uncompensated personal leave days if the days were available for use in the event of illness.
-Days not identified as personal leave but as business leave, emergency leave, etc., are not reportable as personal leave and would be considered granted days if they accumulate as sick leave.
+A member may earn service credit for unused, uncompensated business, personal or other non-vacation leave days if the days were available for use in the event of illness.

 Days withdrawn from a sick leave bank

 Service credit is available for sick leave days withdrawn from a sick leave bank upon retirement provided certain requirements are met.